jenineharris/foundation-biostat-2020/README.md

 * Post your video to the Final Project discussion board
     + Optional: Post your Markdown file or a link to it with/below the video

-IN CLASS:
+DURING CLASS TIME:

-* For the first 90 minutes of class, watch *at least* 5 videos of your choice posted on the discussion board by other students.
+* For the first 90 minutes of class, watch *at least* 5 videos of your choice posted on the Final Project thread on the discussion board by other students.
 You do not need to login to the course zoom to do this, just go directly to Canvas.
 As you watch each video, pay attention to the topic, data source, analysis choices, visual displays of data, results, interpretation, and implications.

 * For each video you watch, add something to the discussion board about the project.
 Keep in mind these are your colleagues who can greatly benefit from your thoughts, especially if they are **constructive** (a comment like "this is great!" or "this sucks!" is not very helpful, please be specific about what is great).
 Some things you could add:
     + A question about the project